 - You can similarly stake your cage for extra support and stability for your future growth.

-How to Tie Up Tomato Plants: Single Stem Tomato Trellises
+3. Tying Tomato Plants With Single Stem Tomato Trellises

-- Larger tomatoes: A plant with fewer flowers puts more energy into its fruit and can develop pretty big whooping tomatoes!
-Now, this may also mean your plants produce fewer fruits.
+- Larger tomatoes: A plant with fewer flowers puts more energy into its fruit and can develop big, whooping tomatoes!
+But those big tomatoes come at a price because all that pruning means your plants produce fewer fruits.

 - Beat the Blight: When you notice your bottom leaves turning yellow, that will most likely be caused by early blight.
 When you limit the foliage on your tomato plant, you also restrict the transfer of the fungal spores that travel from the ground to its leaves.
 Plus, you have more airflow, which also can also prevent disease.